Husum station (Germany)

 Husum station is in Husum in the German state of Schleswig-Holstein.
 It was built in 1910 and is currently operated by Deutsche Bahn, which classifies it as a category 3 station.
 A less prestigious predecessor (built in 1854 and demolished in 1910) was located at the northern end of the station, another station (Husum Nord) is to the north of the current main station.

 Importance

 The station is a railway hub, connecting the Westerland–Hamburg line (Marsh Railway) with the route to Husum–Bad St. Peter-Ording line on the Eiderstedt peninsula and the Husum–Jübek line, which connects to the Neumünster–Flensburg line and Kiel.

 Operations

-All lines are now operated by the Nord-Ostsee-Bahn (NOB) service (now a subsidiary of Veolia Verkehr).However, some InterCity trains are operated by Deutsche Bahn.
+All lines are now operated by the Nord-Ostsee-Bahn (NOB) service (now a subsidiary of Veolia Verkehr).
+However, some InterCity trains are operated by Deutsche Bahn.
+In the 2026 timetable, the following services stop at the station: